Dental Implant Surgery

 After you are under care of your general dentist

-As an oral and maxillofacial surgeon we do not place the crowns above your dental implants.
-So your general dentist has to remove the healing abutment we place over your implants.
-Next he or she will start taking impression to construct the final crown.
+As an oral and maxillofacial surgeon, we do not place the crowns above your dental implants.
+Your general dentist removes the healing abutment we place over your implants.
+Next he or she will start taking impressions to construct the final crown.
 The expertise of your general dentist is now crucial in successful results.
-Excessive pressure on the implant, poorly constructed crowns or ill fitting caps that falls off are destine to cause pain, infection and eventually failure of implants.
+Excessive pressure on the implant, poorly constructed crowns or ill fitting crowns are going to cause pain, infection and eventually failure of implants.

 This stage of your implant process is not under our control.
-Please make sure to discuss any issues you have immediately with your general dentist.
-Of course we can also evaluate the final result and advice you on any issues you may have.
+Please make sure to discuss any issues or concerns you have immediately with your general dentist.
+We can evaluate the final result and advise you on any issues you may have.

 Can my implants fail?

 Yes they can!
 There are many reasons they can fail, although this is very rare but like your own natural teeth, they also can get rejected or infected if not properly cared for.
-There are cases that implants get loose from patients grinding excessively on them.
-If improperly manipulated by other practitioners during various phases of treatments or maintenance implants could be at risk of failures as well.
+There are cases that implants get loose from patients grinding them excessively.
+Implants that are improperly manipulated by other practitioners during various phases of treatments could put your implant at risk of failure.
 As stated above smoking, or developing various illnesses can lead to implant failure.